makersacademy/CV/README.md

 I'm committed to iterative improvement through practice and study.
 There will never be time to learn everything, so I pride myself on knowing when to discontinue reading a book or article (diminishing returns are evil).
 I let the accelerating quality of my GitHub repos stand as evidence of this.

+### Initiative taking

+I'm practical-minded, preferring to be proactive over reactive.
+Here are a couple of small examples.
+- During onboarding as a volunteer for [SoGive](https://sogive.org/), I was conscious that the founder was giving up his afternoon.
+I therefore asked to audio-record the process, and transcribed it into a document to be sent to new volunteers.
+- At the Royal Academy of Music, there weren't many reasons, besides the bar, for players in different departments to get to know each other.
+That's why I founded the Book Club, which is where I met my best friends at that time.
+- When I sang in [Arcadian Singers](http://www.arcadiansingers.co.uk/), there was a dearth of music by women, even among living composers.
+I suggested and organised our 2015 Women Composers' Competition, which received over 30 entries.

 ## Education

 **[Makers Academy](http://makersacademy.com/) Coding Bootcamp** (December 2018-March 2019)